Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 From a different perspective, as we all are working with data directly or indirectly, we firmly believe our work will benefit others to analyze their data in a better way to reach data driven decision.

-The first step is to acquire suitable data, for our purposes we selected the data from ... source.
+The tutorial is organzied as follows.
+The first step Introducing the user into tablea and data visualization concepts.
+Then to do data visualization we need to acquire suitable data, for our purposes we selected COVID-19 data.
 In a second step we will familiarize the student with the basic functionality and user interface of the tool, uploading the data and generating basic visualizations.
 The third step a guide in deeper analysis generating more complex visualizations based on thorough analysis of the data.
+# 2.Tableau

-# Tableau Product Suite
+# 3. Tableau Product Suite
 Tableau provides many tools which are important for various user cases:

 - Tableau Desktop: This product is made for individual use.